Getting Your Hunting License

 Step 5: Know the Tag and Draw System

 For some species and some areas, tags are limited and distributed through a lottery or draw rather than sold over the counter.
 Draw applications often have deadlines months before the season.
-If you hope to hunt a draw species, mark application windows on your calendar early so you don’t miss them.
+If you hope to hunt a draw species, mark application windows on your calendar early so you don’t miss them - our guide to hunting seasons and tags breaks the whole draw and point system down.

 Step 6: Carry Your Documents and Follow the Rules